TheJumpCloud/jcapi-powershell/SDKs/PowerShell/JumpCloud.SDK.DirectoryInsights/docs/exports/Get-JcSdkEventDistinct.md

 ## NOTES

-ALIASES

 COMPLEX PARAMETER PROPERTIES

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-BODY <IEventDistinctQuery>: EventDistinctQuery is the users' command to search our auth logs for distinct values of the specified field
+`BODY <IEventDistinctQuery>`: EventDistinctQuery is the users' command to search our auth logs for distinct values of the specified field
-  - `Service <String[]>`: service name to query.
+  - `Service <List<String>>`: service name to query.
   - `StartTime <DateTime>`: query start time, UTC in RFC3339 format
   - `Field <String>`: field is what they wish to query on
   - `[EndTime <DateTime?>]`: optional query end time, UTC in RFC3339 format